||Small Inn, B&B

 Day 1: Portland, Maine, to Monhegan Island

 Morning pick-up at Portland International Jetport.
 After gathering as a group, a two-hour scenic drive up the coast will bring us to the fishing village of Port Clyde.
-We’ll stop for lunch at the wharf-side diner, before catching the ferry out to Monhegan.
+We’ll stop for lunch at a wharf-side diner before catching the ferry out to Monhegan.
 Once on the island, we’ll have time to settle into our accommodations, take a walk around the village, or just relax on the porch and enjoy the evening.
 Area orientation and welcome dinner.